aboamare/vrgp-specifications/Protocol specification.md

 - *MMSI*, a Marine Mobile Service Identifier as specified in [M.585-8].

-## 2. Signalling protocol
+## 2. Protocol
+Many of the messages specified in this memo merely convey information but some messages presume specific actions from the recipient.
+This section describes those actions, whereas the details of the structure and content of messages are given in the next section, [Messages](#3-messages).
+But before any message can be sent a communications channel must be established, this is called _Registration_.

 ### 2.1.
 Registration
-Vessels register with a MOC in two steps: first the vessel opens a WebSocket to the MOC, and then it sends a message with its status and capabilities.
+Vessels register with a MOC in two steps: first the vessel opens a [WebSocket] to the MOC, and then it sends a message with its status and capabilities.

 Discovery of the URL of the endpoint for registration with the MOC is out of the scope of this specification.
 However the last part of the path of the URL SHOULD be used to convey the MMSI of the vessel.
 For example the URL could be:

 wss://amoc.aboamare.com/[mmsi] so a vessel with

-The MOC endpoint MUST BE secure, i.e. the endpoint MUST support the secure web socket protocol, and the protocol part of the url MUST be "wss" [RFC8307].
+The MOC endpoint MUST BE secure, i.e. the endpoint MUST support the secure web socket protocol [WebSocket], and the protocol part of the url MUST be "wss" [RFC8307].
 The MOC SHOULD offer the registration endpoint on port 443.

-The Web Socket implementation used by the vessel MUST verify the TLS certificate presented by the MOC, and refuse to connect if the certificate is not valid.
+The WebSocket implementation used by the vessel MUST verify the TLS certificate presented by the MOC, and refuse to connect if the certificate is not valid.
 It is RECOMMENDED that vessel software is configured to accept only certificates issued by Certificate Authorities that are explicitly configued as such, and for which the root (or intermediate) certificates have been obtained in a secure manner (out-of-band).

 As soon as the web socket is open the vessel MUST send a _message_ (see below)[Messages] with either a request for the MOC to [_authenticate_](2.1.2.
 Authentication of the MOC) itself to the vessel *or* with the following information:
 - *vessel* information